 Labour Party messaging runs continuously, enforcing Muscat’s latest narratives and slogans.
 Hopefuls launch their campaigns to become Labour Party local councillors and members of parliament.
 Sitting MPs advertise their ‘coffee mornings’ and projects.
 Members share thousands of hagiographic memes of Muscat in between sharing images of his enemies for targeted abuse.

-Muscat is under pressure to condone V18 Chair Jason Micallef’s recent abusive comments about Daphne Caruana Galizia.
+Muscat is under pressure to condone V18 Chair Jason Micallef’s recent abusive comments about Caruana Galizia.
 Some of the world’s leading writers, including Margaret Atwood and Salman Rushdie, along with 100 Maltese artists, have called on Micallef to resign in reaction to his comments about Caruana Galizia.
 Muscat has since reiterated his support for Micallef.

-Group members decry that the Prime Minister had not suppressed anti-corruption protests and protesters, had not removed the Valletta memorial of Daphne Caruana Galizia, and had not ‘done anything’ about his critics.
+Group members decry that the Prime Minister had not suppressed anti-corruption protests and protesters, had not removed the Valletta memorial of Caruana Galizia, and had not ‘done anything’ about his critics.

 Anatomy of a hate attack: pro-Labour groups mobilise against anti-corruption activist